 Randal grew up in a family that loved to play music, and that got him started at a very young age.
 His father and brother helped teach him the guitar, but Brian Burks is the key person that taught Randal to play bass guitar.
 This actually happened on the bandstand one night when he was only 18 years old.
 Brian had hired a new person to play bass and help with vocals.
 As it turned out, the guy couldn't play the bass, but could sing and play rhythm guitar.
 So 5 minutes into the gig, Randal learned how to play a simple bass (What a rush!!) and he has stayed with it ever since.
 As time went along, Randal played with other musicians such as Bob Zinn, Bear Smith, Ernie Shearin, and others, who also encouraged him to play.
 He has played in several different bands over the years.
 They were all fun, and they all gave him experience... but playing with the Crossbow Band has got to be the most fun!
 Come see us and watch closely...
 We will make you smile, as well as entertain you with some great music.

 Karenstarted singing on the radio at age 4.
-Her father is an accomplished mandolin player and singer, and he made sure that everyone in his family who wanted to play an instrument, or sing a song got the opportunity to do so.
+Her father was an accomplished mandolin player and singer, and he made sure that everyone in his family who wanted to play an instrument, or sing a song got the opportunity to do so.
 Karen has 6 siblings who all play music except one, which is why her life has not only evolved around music but for her, music is a way of life.
-She has been singing, playing bass guitar and drums in local area bands since the age of 15 and is proud to help Crossbow through Ernie's period of recovery.
+She has been singing, playing bass guitar and drums in local area bands since the age of 15 and is proud to be playing drums for Crossbow.